Go where you are treated best. Earn money in one country, pay taxes in a second country, and live in a third country.

-You have been conditionned to love your country and stay there.
-You don’t need to.
+Most people don’t leave because they have been conditioned to love their country and stay there.

-The art of the Nomad Capitalist is to take the best part of each country.
-Eg: put your money in Singapore, do business in the US and live in Thailand.
+The art of the Nomad Capitalist is to take the best part of each country and assemble them together.
+Eg: put your money in Singapore, do business in the US, and live in Thailand.

-The three flags theory.
-Getting service in a foreign country is planting a flag.
-To be completely free, you need to plant three flags:
+Getting a service in a foreign country is “planting a flag”.
+To be completely free, you need to plant three flags.

-- Get citizenship in a place that does not tax income earned outside of the country.
+- Get a citizenship in a place that does not tax income earned outside of your country.

 - Have businesses and investments in stable, low or no-tax countries.
 These are business havens.

-a.
-Frontier market: start a business in a less competitve/crowded market
+- Frontier market: start a business in a less competitive/crowded market

-The NC lifestyle is about doing what you want.
-Becoming a nomad to get drunk in Ubud because everyone else is doing it is dumb.
+The NC (Nomad Capitalist) lifestyle is about doing what you want.
+Becoming a nomad to get drunk in Ubud (Bali) because everyone else is doing it is dumb.

-Practice crisis investing: invest where there is crisis cuz you can get discounted assets.
+Practice crisis investing: invest where there is a crisis because you can get assets for a discounted price.

 Don’t develop companies in developed or emerging markets, go where the market has not emerged yet and you will have less competition and huge growth potential.